 The top fly of my daisy chain of chironomids is the wild card.
 If I am fishing in over 12’ of water it will be a #14 bronze or brown Sno Cone.
-The fly will usually have some sort of flashy material tied into the body to give it the glow naturals have as the gases in their translucent thorax cavities accumulate as they rise towards the surface.
+The fly will usually have some sort of flashy material tied to the body to give it the glow naturals have as the gases in their translucent thorax cavities accumulate as they rise towards the surface.

 This is my starting point.
 There are some days when the underwater swarms of midges are in a different color phase or phases.
 Often it takes multiple fly changes to find the appropriate patterns and sizes that work consistently.
 The only rule I have is that the #10 red Sno Cone that I fish at the bottom is always the last to be changed.
-This is because there are always blood worms in that water strata.
+This is because there are always bloodworms in that water strata.

-Now you have the basics of the bugs and some set up info but there are a bunch of little things that will increase your success or at least seemed to have helped mine.
+Now you have the basics of the bugs and some setup info but there are a bunch of little things that will increase your success or at least seemed to have helped mine.
 Most of them are common sense, some not so common and some are just quirky things that I do that seem to work for me.
-As with all fly fishing there are some basic rules, but don’t be afraid to experiment.
-So here is a very random list of gear, techniques and hints (in no particular order).
+As with all fly fishing, there are some basic rules, but don’t be afraid to experiment.
+So here is a very random list of gear, techniques, and hints (in no particular order).

 A Short List of Chironomid Fishing Gear, Techniques and Random Stuff